- March or September

 The interview will last approximately 30-45 minutes and is intended to help both you as well as MBS to determine whether your profile will match the study program and the class being formed.
 Of course, this interview will also present you with the opportunity to ask any questions you may have.

-If you are from Germany or close enough to travel, you must attend the personal interview at Munich Business School with the Program Advisor and the Academic Program Director.
+If you are from Germany or close enough to travel, you can attend the personal interview at Munich Business School with the Admissions Manager and the Academic Program Director.
 If you cannot attend a personal interview, you will be interviewed via video conference.

 The Admissions Office informs you about the outcome of the application process within 10 working days.
 In case of acceptance, Munich Business School will provide you with an acceptance letter as well as two copies of your study contract.
 One copy needs to be signed and returned within two weeks to secure your spot in the program.
 The other copy needs to be kept for your own records.